royaltm/spectrusty-tutorial/step5.md

 }
 ```

-Its signature has changed and the more elaborate constraint is needed as we are now using a generic `U` type instead of `UlaPAL` struct.
+The method's signature has changed, and the more elaborate constraint is needed as we are now using a generic `U` type instead of `UlaPAL` struct.
 Next, we have to make room for the audio frames in the `blep` buffer.
-Different chipsets can have different number of cycles per frame, and so the duration of the single frame can change.
+Different chipsets can have a different number of cycles per frame, and so the duration of the single-frame pass can change.
 Lastly, we need to add a way to pass keyboard events to the [128 keypad][SerialKeypad].

+[UlaCommon] is a trait that groups various commonly used functions for ULA family chipsets.
+[UlaAudioFrame] is a trait that groups audio-related functions.

-A few methods in `ZxSpectrum` implementation only changes slightly and we have a new method: `update_keypad128_keys`.
+A few methods in `ZxSpectrum` only need to be changed slightly, and we have a new function - `update_keypad128_keys`.

-The signature of course reflects the changes:
+The implementation header, of course, reflects the changes:

 ```rust
 impl<C: Cpu, U> ZxSpectrum<C, U>